sebastien-bouffier/Bidoo/README.md

 ## ACnE

 ACnE is a very simple and compact patch bay/mixer.
 16 in x 8 out.
 For a faster patching, reset is still the right click on knobs but with ACnE center click set them to their maximum value.
 You have 4 snapshots or scenes or I don't know how you will call them, but it is nice to be able to change the mix and the patching between modules at the same time.
 A copy/paste function allows you to quickly initialize your snapshots.

+## MOiRE

+Just 16 scenes of 16 CV controllers and a fader to morph between them.

 ## vOId